Ben-PH/os161_book/ch-01-01-acquire-resources.md

 # Acquiring the project resources

-Completing this section will have the content core to your project on your system, as well as the toolchain usehttps://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50xd in os161 development.
+Completing this section will have the content core to your project on your system, as well as the toolchain used in os161 development.
 Cloning the git repo, you can jump between branches specific to a certain learning project provided, make your own branches, or whatever you feel like doing!